JacoboLansac/audits/solo/temple/templeGold/temple-gold-report.md

 - probability: low
 - impact: high

-Note however, that there is no economic incentive for `ElevatedAccess` to make the contract insolvency, besides pure evil.
+Note, however, that there is no economic incentive for `ElevatedAccess` to make the contract insolvency, besides pure evil.

 #### Team response: Acknowledged